 All hybrid integration platforms need a professional team in place for adapting to HIP structures.
 This helps to avoid the roadblocks of hybrid integration platforms.
 Implementing the best strategy for a HIP is usually the most difficult part yet having a dedicated team in place transitions run much smoother.

 Location, location, location

 Foremost, you have to pinpoint the best location for housing your hybrid integration platforms (HIP).
 This needs to be assessed and based on the main location of where you have your data and applications warehoused.
 If you find that you store the bulk of your items on-premise, then it’s necessary to store your hybrid integration platform there as well.
 Having the two close by helps enables a better-quality performance thanks to the close vicinity.

 Further, it’s important to think about your long-term strategy of your storage spot.
 If your company is planning to change course over the coming months or years, you need to take that into consideration.
 Therefore, if you decide to move your data off-premise and into another storage space, a thought-out strategy serves your company best for choosing your original storage spot.

 It’s important to have in place only authorized users who can access your hybrid integration platforms.
 Proper control is important to make sure that you are better protected in the long run.

 By maintaining tight security border control over your HIP, you can minimize future problems in the long run.
 Think of it this way, if you give your password to your bank account to all your friends and family, you risk the password falling into the wrong hands.
 This can be via exposure or simply negligence.
 No matter how simple or misguided, it’s important to have control over your HIP.

 Learn about all things HIP in the resource center.

 Hybrid integration platforms are the way to the future for your company.
-Be in the know and understand all the complexities to ensure that you have a smooth transition.
+Be knowledgeable and understand all the complexities to ensure that you have a smooth transition.